The-Pesto-Group/thicc_pdf/README.md

 ### Security considerations

-WickedPdf renders page content on the server by saving HTML and assets to temporary files on disk, then executing `wkhtmltopdf` to convert that HTML to a PDF file.
+ThiccPdf renders page content on the server by saving HTML and assets to temporary files on disk, then executing `wkhtmltopdf` to convert that HTML to a PDF file.

 It is highly recommended if you allow user-generated HTML/CSS/JS to be converted to PDF, you sanitize it first, or at least disallow requesting content from internal IP addresses and hostnames.